-How to Spy on Competitors with Python & Data Studio (Advanced SEO)
+How to Spy on Competitors with Python & Data Studio

 Most of the sample Python scripts out there can be a bit outdated, so you’ll find yourself doing a lot of trial and error.

 Python has many applications for analyzing SEO data.
-The key is to have the right idea.
+The key to success is to have the right idea.

 If you have an idea to automate a task, chances are that there’s a script that can be created for it.

-To stay up to date with the latest use cases for Python in SEO, Hamlet Batista has published some awesome articles here at Search Engine Journal.
+To stay up to date with the latest use cases for Python in SEO, the late great Hamlet Batista has published some awesome articles here at Search Engine Journal.

-What This Specific Script Does & Doesn’t Do
+What This Python Script Does & Doesn’t Do

-Most keyword ranking tools report an average ranking for a keyword over a specified timeframe.
+Most keyword ranking tools out there report an average ranking for a keyword over a specified timeframe.
 This Python script runs a single crawl at the time you run it from your IP address.
-This script is not meant to track keyword rankings.

 The purpose of this script was to solve an issue I was having with investigating sudden drops of rankings across my client and their competition.

-Most keyword ranking tools will tell you which pages your domain is ranking for, but not your competitor’s highest ranking pages per keyword.
+Most keyword ranking tools will tell you which pages your domain is ranking for, but not your competitor’s highest-ranking pages per keyword.

-So Why’s That Important?
+So Why is That Important?

-In this scenario, we aren’t tacking page performance for the long-term.
+In this scenario, we aren’t tracking page performance for the long term.
 We’re simply trying to get quick data.

 This script allows us to quickly identify trends across the organic landscape and see which pages are performing best.

-What You’ll Need to Get Started
+How to Get Started

-If you’re new to Python, I recommend checking out the official Python tutorial or Automate the Boring Stuff.
+If you’re new to Python, I recommend checking out the official Python tutorial or the Automate the Boring Stuff website.

-For this tutorial I’m using PyCharm CE, but you can use Sublime Text or whatever your preferred development environment is.
+For this tutorial, I’m using PyCharm CE, but you can use Sublime Text, Jupyter Notebook, or whatever your preferred development environment is.

-This script is written in Python 3 and may be a bit advanced for folks new to this programming language.
+This script is written in Python 3 and might be a bit advanced for folks new to this programming language.

 If you have not found an interpreter or set up your first virtual environment yet, this guide can help you get started.